IU-Webprogrammierung/web-programmierung-ClaudiaMeier/README.md

 - Flexbox and Grid: I used Flexbox and/or Grid to ensure a flexible and organized layout of the content.

 ## *Page Structure*
-- About Me: The landing page with a brief introduction about me.
+- About Me: The landing page with a short introduction about me.

 - Books: An overview of my favorite books and reading interests.